gjaehrling/run_analysis/CodeBook.md

 In the last step four, the result from the tidy dataset is exracted as en create output file in the current working directory using the following command:
 `write.table(tidyData, "ActivitiesTidyDataSet.txt", row.names=FALSE)`

+Step five will group the data frame by the activity and the subject:
+`tidyData <- group_by(tidyData, activity, subject)`

 # Variables:
 in total, 10299 observations ov 68 variables are in the data-set.
 The variables for mean and standard deviation are represented as numeric variables.
 The activity variable is a factor with 6 levels (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) and the subject varialbe is represented as integer.